 In the next two subsections, we discuss two special consequences of these results.
 These special versions of Theorems~\ref{th1} and~\ref{th2} also show that the term $\frac32\,\beta$ is best possible.

 But before presenting these applications, a remark is in order.
 In an earlier version of this paper, we gave our results in terms of $(A,B)$-colourings.
-For a graph~$G$ and vertex sets $A,B\subseteq V$ (\,not necessarily disjoint\,), an \emph{$(A,B)$-colouring} of~$G$ is a colouring of the vertices in~$B$ such that both adjacent vertices and vertices with a common neighbour in~$A$ receive different colours.
+For a graph~$G$ and vertex sets $A,B\subseteq V$ (not necessarily disjoint), an \emph{$(A,B)$-colouring} of~$G$ is a colouring of the vertices in~$B$ such that adjacent vertices, and vertices with a common neighbour in~$A$, receive different colours.

-There is an obvious way to translate an $(A,B)$-colouring problem into a $\Sigma$-colouring problem\,: For $v\in A$ set $\Sigma(v)=N_G(v)\cap B$, and for $v\notin A$ set $\Sigma(v)=\varnothing$.
+There is an obvious way to translate an $(A,B)$-colouring problem into a $\Sigma$-colouring problem: For $v\in A$ set $\Sigma(v)=N_G(v)\cap B$, and for $v\notin A$ set $\Sigma(v)=\varnothing$.
 Note that after this translation we are required to colour all vertices, not just those in~$B$.
 But the vertices outside~$B$ do not appear in any~$\Sigma(v)$, hence colouring them for a graph embeddable in a fixed surface requires at most a constant number of colours.

 On the other hand, it is easy to construct instances of $\Sigma$-colouring problems for which there is no obvious translation to an $(A,B)$-colouring problem.
 In that sense, we feel justified in considering $\Sigma$-colouring as a more general concept.
-Moreover, the concept is general enough to allow a simplification of several arguments in Section~\ref{proof}, compared to the earlier version of our results.